The Top 8 Causes of Nerve Pain

 Your body's nervous system is a highly intricate pattern of connections, which can be affected by a number of reasons.
 From nerve damage, to inflammation, and pain caused by illness, it's important to understand what exactly is causing your pain so that you can best determine how to manage it.

-Below, we have compiled the top 8 possible causes of nerve pain, in the hopes to better educate our readers on the various reasons you may be experiencing chronic pain.
+Below, we have compiled the top 8 most likely causes of nerve pain, in the hopes to better educate our readers on the various reasons you may be experiencing chronic pain.

 1. Motor Neuron Disease